COMING TOGETHER AGAIN

 INCREASED FLEXIBILITY AND EXTRA MEASURES OF GRACE: Our Pastors and Elders will make decisions to promote the safety and wellbeing of our church family and are carefully monitoring this situation as it unfolds.
 Please be flexible, as the situation is very fluid and we might need to make decisions on short notice.

-As we do so, we plan to err on the side of slower vs. faster and health and safety vs. physical proximity.
-And, we will continue do what we can to reflect the widely different personal circumstances that will exist and protect you as you engage with us in ministry, including, live streaming of full Sunday morning services online at 10:45 am for the forseeable future and encouraging and continuing to provide creative opportunities for our other ministries, from Small Churches to Life Groups, to BLAST, to JAM and XTREEME, to meet and engage on-line.
+We plan to err on the side of slower vs. faster and health and safety vs. physical proximity.
+And, we will continue do what we can to reflect the widely different personal circumstances that will exist and protect you as you engage with us in ministry, including, live streaming of full Sunday morning services online at 10:00 AM for the foreseeable future and encouraging and continuing to provide creative opportunities for our other ministries, from Small Churches to Life Groups, to BLAST, to JAM and XTREEME, to meet and engage on-line.

 Please also extend an extra measure of grace to each other as we walk through the next few weeks together.
 Remember that each of us will have varying levels of sensitivity and concern about this situation, particularly as we emerge from shelter in place.
 Please be politely and lovingly clear about your own personal boundaries and respect those who may have personal boundaries more protective than your own.